microtick/governance/proposal6.md

-# Microtick Proposal 5: IBC Incentive Allocation
+# Microtick Proposal 6: IBC Incentive Allocation

 ## Purpose

-Allocate X TICKS from the community pool to add Microtick as a sponsor and as a stakeholder in an Incentivised Test Network on the IBC testnet.
+Allocate 10,000.00 TICKS from the community pool to add Microtick as a sponsor and as a stakeholder in an Incentivised Test Network on the IBC testnet.

 ## Description